blurrah/league-friends-lookup/README.md

 League Friends Lookup
 ==========================

-Quick sample application to display which friends are online or ingame in League of Legends.
+Quick sample application to display which league and division your friends are in for League of Legends.

-Static data at the moment because the spectator servers are down.

 Made with [Ionic Framework](http://ionicframework.com/)